-Goddess Sita – is the most adorable, influential and powerful female character of the entire Indian Mythology.
-Her tales and stories of being a dedicated and loving wife, mother, and daughter is awe inspiring.
-She can be said as the perfect idol for all the women.
+Goddess Sita – is the most adorable, influential, and powerful female character of the entire Indian Mythology.
+Her tales and stories of being a dedicated and loving wife, mother, and daughter are awe-inspiring.
+She can be said as the perfect idol for all women.

 A walk through the Life of Goddess Sita

 They faced many challenges after marriage.
-Due to in home politics and selfishness of other family members; Rama, Sita and Lakshmana had to leave for many years of exile (vanvas).
+Due to in-home politics and the selfishness of other family members; Rama, Sita, and Lakshmana had to leave for many years of exile.
 They lived a life of nomads and also created history.
 Many obstacles came their way among which the abduction of Goddess Sita by Ravana was the worst.
-Lord Ram, Laxman, Hanuman and their troop fought with the Asura king Ravana and brought back the Goddess.
+Lord Ram, Laxman, Hanuman, and their troop fought with the Asura King Ravana and brought back the Goddess.

 Mata Sita is said to be the incarnation of Goddess Laxmi and Lord Vishnu.
-Sita is known for her self-sacrifice, dedication, purity and courage.
-She is also known as mortals or mother of gods and all living beings.
+Sita is known for her self-sacrifice, dedication, purity, and courage.
+She is also known as a mortal or mother of gods and all living beings.
 The worshippers are blessed with growth, intelligence, and prosperity.
 Goddess Sita symbolizes purity and fertility.
-The married women keep fast on this day for the long life of their husband.
+The married women keep fast on this day for the long life of their husband

 - Arrangements are made for a puja mandap with four pillars.